 There is no such thing as a “basic” or one size fits all estate plan.
 However, I rarely meet a new client who doesn’t think their situation is “very simple” and all they need is a “basic will”.

-In my experience the majority of clients have one or more special planning considerations that require a customized plan to ensure that their family and asset situation is property addressed and planned for.
+In my experience the majority of clients have one or more special considerations for estate planning that require a customized plan to ensure that their family and asset situation is property addressed and planned for.
 It’s not unusual during the consultation process to identify one or more unique planning considerations including but not limited to:

 Any of these circumstances require careful and custom planning to ensure that your estate plan works for you and your beneficiaries as well as to reduce the cost, time and possible disagreements that can arise once you are gone.